diablodale/dp.docs/docs/_max/attributes/skelcompute.md

 [@skelcompute](skelcompute.md), [@decodercolor](decodercolor.md), and [@opencl](opencl.md).
 For example...

-* Track skeleton joints on the discrete NVIDIA GPU `@skelcompute nvidia`
+* Track skeleton joints on the discrete Nvidia GPU `@skelcompute nvidia`
 * Decode color frames on the Intel CPU harware decoder `@decodercolor intelmedia`
 * Flip and undistort frames on integrated Intel GPU `@opencl intel`
 * and the remaining features run on your CPU